Alex-Linhares/FARGonautica/README.md

 a category-based long-term memory.

-The dissertation (Aivailable here and in http://www.amahabal.com/files/Seqsee--doublesided.pdf) describes the program and its principles, which are much more general than integer-sequence extrapolation, and compares its performance with human performance.
+The dissertation (Available here and in [Dr. Mahabal's website](http://www.amahabal.com/files/Seqsee--doublesided.pdf) describes the program and its principles, which are much more general than integer-sequence extrapolation, and compares its performance with human performance.